vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

         host: web-api.web-api-ns.svc.cluster.local
 ```

-Acting as team A and B, deploy the virtual service files for the `web-api-gateway` and `recommendation-gateway`:
+Review the content for `labs/03/recommendation-vs.yaml`.
+Acting as team A and B, deploy the virtual service files for the `web-api-gateway` (to the `web-api` namespace) and `recommendation-gateway` (to the `recommendation` namespace):

 ```bash
 kubectl apply -f labs/03/web-api-vs.yaml